The Impact of Missing Data on Causal Discovery: A Multicentric Clinical Study: Related Research

-Missing values in clinical data are commonly imputed with heuristics or with single/multiple imputation.
-Such techniques assume that the data are MCAR or MAR; we cannot test whether these assumptions are valid without knowing the missingness mechanism but, at the same time, if these assumptions do not hold our clinical conclusions are likely to be biased \cite{Stavseth2019HowData}.
-A possible approach to this problem is \emph{causal discovery}: modelling the missingness mechanism is to recover the underlying causal graph $\mathcal{G}^*$, given the data $\mathcal{D}$ and the prior knowledge $\mathcal{K}$ \cite{Zanga2022APractice}.
-In our previous work on endometrial cancer (EC) \cite{Zanga2022RiskApproach}, we proposed a new causal discovery approach based on bootstrapping for clinical data with low sample size and high missingness assuming MAR (\emph{Bootstrap SEM}).
-Algorithms assuming MNAR were not available until recently when \emph{HC-aIPW} \cite{Liu2022GreedyValues} was introduced.
+Missing values in clinical data are commonly imputed with heuristics like the ``hot deck'' and with single or multiple imputation.
+Such techniques assume that the data are MCAR or MAR: we cannot test whether this assumption is valid without knowing the missingness mechanism but, at the same time, if this assumption does not hold our clinical interpretations and conclusions are likely to be biased \cite{Stavseth2019HowData}.
+The most common scenario in clinical data, MNAR, is often ignored.
+Recently, we proposed a Causal Bayesian Network (CBN) approach \cite{Zanga2022RiskApproach} that extends a previous Bayesian network model for EC \cite{Reijnen2020PreoperativeStudy} designed to detect, estimate and control for potential selection bias.
+We highlighted the need for further investigation on the missing mechanism.
+Tu \emph{et al.} \cite{Tu2018CausalData} presented the MVPC algorithm for causal discovery with MNAR, extending the PC algorithm beyond the MAR setting.
+Similarly, in \cite{Liu2022GreedyValues} a new variant of the HC algorithm leveraged the definition of the missingness graph \cite{Mohan2018GraphicalData} to model the missingness mechanism.

-Our aim is to showcase how modern causal discovery techniques can model the biases in observational data, in particular for MNAR.
-For this purpose, we applied different causal discovery algorithms with different assumptions to data from a multicenter study on EC, highlighting the clinical implications of their biases on recovering the causal mechanisms behind the prognosis of EC.